saina25/real-time-process-monitoring-dashboard/README.md

 - Launch the application using python main.py.
 - Monitor CPU and memory usage dynamically.
 - View the top processes by CPU usage.
+- Visualize system performance through real-time graphs.
 - Select a process from the list and click "Kill Process" to terminate it.
+- Use the "Check Deadlocks" button to detect deadlocks and resolve them automatically.

 ---
 ## Dashboard Preview